npadmana/nvim/README.md

   kept crashing.
 Will not keep trying here.
 Not worth it.
 - QuartoPreview is not particularly robust based on how I have set things up..
 I will use the command line version for now.

+### Snippets

+My snippets are a direct copy from [this blog](https://ejmastnak.com/tutorials/vim-latex/intro/) and their [dotfile repo](https://github.com/ejmastnak/dotfiles/blob/main/config/nvim/).
+To make the copy easier, I also created a `lua/personal` directory for the helper functions recommended.

 ### Initial Setup

 - vim-slime